Logius-standaarden/fsc-external-contract/architecture.md

 3. MUST verify that the delegator identity (delegator_id and delegator_name) matches the external contract
 4. SHOULD verify that the scope of delegation in the external contract covers the specific Service being published or consumed

-The validation process itself is **out of scope** for this extension and MUST be performed manually.
+The validation process itself is **out of scope** for this extension and MUST be performed manually or automatically by a component outside of FSC.

 If validation fails, the Contract MUST be rejected.
 If validation succeeds, the Contract follows the FSC Core Contract lifecycle rules.